elemel/fungeoneer/docs/chapters/03/turning-point.md

 ---

-You compare 6 and 3, turning right.
+You compare 6 > 3: turn right.

 ]#=.0:081=4292]][9=#
 96==3@##]2824:25799]